 The recovery of the experiment was successful but unfortunately a heater circuit malfunction occurred during the landing impact.
 This resulted in the loss (by melting) of the central stack and the lower block of emulsions.
 However, the five glass plates survived the heating and could be scanned and measured.

-If you consider that this website is interesting or useful, you can help to keep it running with just the equivalent of the price of a cup of coffee.
-Click on the button on the right for more information.
+4439If you consider this website interesting or useful, you can help me to keep it up and running with a small donation to cover the operational costs.
+Just the equivalent of the price of a cup of coffee helps a lot.